psono/psono-client/README.md

 For unittest you have some additional dependencies.

-1. Install dependencies

-        sudo npm install
-        sudo npm install -g karma-cli

-    If you want unit tests, that run in Chrome / Firefox, you also have to install both browsers
+0. Prerequirements

+    Follow the steps of the `Install for developers` section

-2. Run the tests
+1. Run the tests

     directly from command line: